Free equipment calibration record

 - Sign-off: calibration technician and reviewer.

 - Perform calibration at each test point.
-Record measured value, reference value, deviation and whether the result is within tolerance.
+Record measured value, reference value, deviation and whether the result is within tolerance.: Apply the reference value at each designated test point and allow the reading to stabilise before recording.
+Calculate the deviation as a percentage or absolute value and compare against the stated tolerance limits.

 Frequently asked questions